Event Terms and conditions

 13. VAT and local taxes

-The STAY WYSE Conference registration fees and other charges associated with the conference may be subject to local VAT or other taxes.
+STAY WYSE Amsterdam registration fees and other charges associated with the conference may be subject to local VAT or other taxes.
 WYSE Travel Confederation will take legal advice on these charges with the objective of avoiding additional costs to delegates where possible.

 In most cases, WYSE Travel Confederation is obliged to comply with local taxation requirements and will be registered accordingly with the local authorities.